shivam6862/Map-My-Food/README.md

 One of the standout features of Map My Food is its global state management, which enables efficient data handling and synchronization across different components.
 This ensures a seamless navigation experience, allowing users to effortlessly add items to their cart and place orders without any interruptions.
 The app's intelligent backend, built on Node.js, facilitates smooth communication between the frontend and the database, ensuring a swift and reliable experience.<br/>

 Map My Food revolutionizes the way people interact with food delivery services.
-By providing a user-friendly interface, a responsive design, and a comprehensive set of features, the app simplifies the entire process of discovering, exploring, and ordering food.
+By providing a user-friendly interface, a responsive design, and a comprehensive set of features, the app simplifies the entire process of discovering, exploring, and ordering food.Map My Food revolutionizes food delivery by empowering new restaurant owners to create their own establishments within the app.
+Users can explore a variety of restaurants, browse menus, and place orders for delivery or pickup.
 Whether users are craving a quick bite or planning a special meal, Map My Food serves as a convenient and efficient platform for exploring and satisfying their culinary desires.<br/>

 <a href="https://github.com/shivam6862/Map-My-Food"><img src="./frontend_map_my_food/public/image.png" style="border-radius:12px"></a>